- Nov 13, 2023

 IA.
 Analysis of Solar Active Regions and Activity from 15/2100Z to 16/2100Z: Solar activity has been at low levels for the past 24 hours.
 The largest solar event of the period was a C9 event observed at 16/1606Z.
 There are currently 7 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (17 Oct, 18 Oct, 19 Oct).
+Solar Activity Forecast: Solar activity is expected to be low with a slight chance for an M-class flare on days one, two, and three (17 Oct, 18 Oct, 19 Oct).

 IIA.
-Geophysical Activity Summary 15/2100Z to 16/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
-Solar wind speed reached a peak of 606 km/s at 16/1309Z.
-Total IMF reached 7 nT at 15/2131Z.
-The maximum southward component of Bz reached -6 nT at 15/2101Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 808 pfu.
+Geophysical Activity Summary 15/2100Z to 16/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 397 km/s at 15/2123Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 124 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (17 Oct) and quiet levels on days two and three (18 Oct, 19 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one, two, and three (17 Oct, 18 Oct, 19 Oct).

 III.
 Event probabilities 17 Oct-19 Oct

 Predicted 17 Oct-19 Oct 145/145/150

 V. Geomagnetic A Indices